wan19990901/CS262/README.md

 # cs262-HW1 Guangya Wan & Zongjun Liu

 ## About
-This code implements a chat server using socket programming in Python with multi-threading.
-It allows the creation of new user accounts, searching for existing accounts, sending messages to other users, and deleting user accounts.
-The chat server is capable of handling multiple clients at the same time.
-Two methods(custom wire proctol and gRPC) were implemented

-## First Implementation (Custom Wire Protocol)

-Here is a brief documentation on explaning what;s about and how to run the code, for more details explanation about our design choices, please refer to the engineering_notebook.md
+This is a simple chat room application (Extended from Design Problem 1) implemented using Python and sockets.
+The application supports account creation, user login, sending messages, listing available accounts, and deleting accounts.
+The system is built with a primary server and multiple backup servers to ensure high availability and fault tolerance.

+## Features

+- Account creation
+- User login
+- Send messages to other users
+- List available accounts
+- Retrieve undelivered messages
+- Delete an account
+- Primary and backup servers for fault tolerance

 ### Download

+1. Ensure that you have Python 3.6 or later installed on your system.
+2. Clone the repository or download the source code:

 Run the following command in your terminal to save the repository in your system
 > $ git clone https://github.com/wan19990901/CS262.git
+> $ git switch replication

-Then install the necssary dependecy, which is just pytest
+Then install the necssary dependecy, which is just pandas

 > $ pip install -r requirment.txt

 ### Run
 Once you are in the directory where `server.py` or `client.py` file exists, run by typing the following commands in your terminal.